 - Entrepreneur Residence Category (2 years) - Requires you to have successfully established or purchased a business in New Zealand and have been self-employed in that business for at least two years, and for your business to have significantly benefited New Zealand.

 - Entrepreneur Residence Category (6 months) - This option provides a faster track to residence if you have invested at least NZ$500,000 in your business and have created a minimum of three new full-time jobs for New Zealand citizens or residents.

 Under both options, you need to meet health, character and English language requirements.

 Partners and dependent children can be granted work and student visas if they are accompanying the holder of an Entrepreneur Work Visa to New Zealand.
 They can also be included in an Entrepreneur Residence Visa application.

-Entrepreneur visas are designed for migrants who want to work full-time in a business they own.
-If you're looking to invest at least NZ$1.5 million in bonds, stock or other investments, you may be eligible for an investor visa.
+If you're looking to invest at least NZ$3 million in bonds, stock or other investments, you may be eligible for an investor visa.

 Looking to make a global impact?

 If you're a high impact entrepreneur or investor looking to create scalable, positive global impact, our new Global Impact Visa could be for you.